The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

+For homeowners facing tough times, it’s possible to postpone monthly payments and still keep your house through a process known as deferment.
 Deferring your mortgage payments is not the same as entering into a forbearance plan, though the two options are used interchangeably.
-Here’s the difference.

 What is mortgage deferment?

 Mortgage deferment is one option to handle repaying the payments you skip while your mortgage is in forbearance.
 It refers to an agreement between the lender and the borrower to add the overdue payments to the end of the loan term.
 This amount becomes payable — often in a lump sum — once the loan term ends, when you sell your home or if you choose to refinance to another mortgage.
 You should also know that the amount owed will not accrue interest.